-Criterion 5: Admission, Records & Student Services

-Admission

-Question Needs Improvement Adequate Good Excellent Observations/ Commendations Recommendations Does the institution have a well-defined student recruitment and admission policy, with relevant procedures, that meet MQA's entry requirements?
-Does the institution clearly communicate the recruitment and admission policy, and procedures to all prospective students?
-Through recruitment and admission policies, does the institution provide accurate and comprehensive information about fees, other financial obligations, and refund possibilities?
+to international standards 8) Admission, Records & Support Services The institution has a well-defined student recruitment and admission policy, with relevant procedures, that meet MQA's entry requirements.
+A maximum of 15 Points are assigned to this criterion 1 point The institution clearly communicates the recruitment and admission policy, and procedures to all prospective students.
+1 point The institution provides accurate and comprehensive information about fees, other financial obligations, and refund possibilities Through recruitment and admission policies.
+1 point The institution has a published policy on granting advanced standing or transfer of credit.
+1 point